EmadNazzal/NasaExplorer/README.md

 ## 🔧 Areas for Improvement

+### MicroService Arhitecture
+- We could have created docker containers for both the frontend and the backend
+- Centralized pod management through Kubernetes.
+- More service isolation to make them behave independently

 ### Testing Implementation
 - **Unit Tests**: Add Jest tests for components and utility functions
 - **Integration Tests**: Test API endpoints and data flow